Praised for his “commanding sonority” (Opera News) and described as “handsome, agile and with a voice to match” (Boulder Daily Camera), Bass-Ba

-Praised for his “commanding sonority” (Opera News) and described as “handsome, agile and with a voice to match” (Boulder Daily Camera), Bass-Baritone Christopher Job is a “rising star on the American opera scene.”
-(Grand Junction Free Press) A house favorite at The Metropolitan Opera since the beginning of his career, he has been featured in six of their “Live in HD” broadcasts, and has appeared in numerous other productions such as Tosca, Der Rosenkavalier, Roberto Devereux, Werther, Macbeth, and The Nose; among others.
+Praised for his “commanding sonority’’ (Opera News) and described as “handsome, agile and with a voice to match” (Boulder Daily Camera), Bass-Baritone Christopher Job is a “rising star on the American opera scene.”
+(Grand Junction Free Press) A house favorite at The Metropolitan Opera since the beginning of his career, he has been featured in ten of their “Live in HD” broadcasts, and has appeared in numerous other productions such as Tosca, Rigoletto, Madama Butterfly, Don Carlos, Der Rosenkavalier, Medea, Roberto Devereux, Werther, Macbeth, and The Nose; among others.
 Several of these productions can be found on DVD, including his Grammy-Nominated recording of Der Rosenkavalier, and he was also featured on their 50th Anniversary Lincoln Center Gala.
-He returns to the Met next season for Manon Lescaut, Macbeth, Le nozze di Figaro, La Cenerentola, La Traviata, Tosca, and The Magic Flute.
+He returns to the Met to open their season with Dead Man Walking, followed by Un Ballo in Maschera, The Magic Flute, La Forza del Destino, Madama Butterfly, Roméo et Juliette, La Rondine and the reprise of Kevin Puts’ The Hours.
+Look for him Live in HD for their productions of Dead Man Walking, Forza del Destino and La Rondine.

 He recently made his L.A.
 Philharmonic debut under the baton of Esa-Pekka Salonen, and then returned for his Hollywood Bowl debut in Verdi's Otello with Gustavo Dudamel.
-As a Southern California native, Mr. Job is thrilled to be making his L.A.
-Opera debut this season in La Traviata under James Conlon.
-This July he will join Yannick Nézet-Séguin and the Philadelphia Orchestra in Vail, Colorado to perform Puccini's Tosca, and soon after, will begin recording Handel's Messiah with the Royal Philharmonic at the famed Abbey Road Studios.
+As a Southern California native, Mr. Job was thrilled to make his L.A.
+Opera debut in La Traviata under James Conlon.
+Soon after, he joined Yannick Nézet-Séguin and the Philadelphia Orchestra in Vail, Colorado to perform Puccini's Tosca, followed by recording Handel's Messiah with the Royal Philharmonic at the famed Abbey Road Studios in London.

 Other notable credits include engagements with New York City Opera, Minnesota Opera, Virginia Opera, Palm Beach Opera, Opera Colorado, Glimmerglass Opera, Lyric Opera Baltimore, Des Moines Metro Opera, Chautauqua Opera, Charlottesville Opera, Princeton Festival, Odyssey Opera, Opera Idaho, Opera Fort Collins and Fargo-Moorhead Opera, singing roles such as Escamillo (Carmen), Figaro (Le nozze di Figaro), Leporello (Don Giovanni), Olin Blitch (Susannah), Dulcamara (L'elisir d'amore), Alidoro (La Cenerentola), Colline (La Bohéme), among many others.
 He created the role of Senator Thomas Jordan in the world première of Pulitzer Prize-winner Kevin Putz’ The Manchurian Candidate with Minnesota Opera, and was seen as Aguirre in the U.S. Premiere of Wuorinen's Brokeback Mountain with New York City Opera.